Melissa Joan Hart Recalls Her ’90s Nude Photo Scandal As She Weighs In On Surprising ‘Sabrina’ Sex Scenes

 “It’s pretty wild,” Hart said of the new Sabrina series in December.
 “It’s so different….
 I can see why the Charmed girls might be upset.
 It’s the exact same show, just different people.
 In this case, it’s so different.”

-While Melissa Joan Hart can’t relate to the new Sabrina, she has said that she is happy to see the character she played for so many years continue to live on.
+While Hart can’t relate to the new Sabrina, she has said that she is happy to see the character she played for so many years continue to live on.
 Hart can be seen on Netflix herself in the upcoming series No Good Nick, which debuts on the streaming site on April 15.

 Take a look at Melissa Joan Hart reviewing The Chilling Adventures of Sabrina with her former ABC co-stars in the video below.